Skip to content

 List Fully Collapsed State

-• Column 1: Displays service type, service name, service color, and whether there are any Spans with status = error.
+• Column 1: Displays the service type, service name, service color, and whether there are spans with status = error under the current service.

-• Column 2: Displays the number of Spans under the current service.
+• Column 2: Displays the number of spans under the current service.

-• Column 4: Displays the total execution time of Spans under the current service.
+• Column 4: Displays the total execution time of spans under the current service.

-Expanded Service Row Display
+Service Row Expanded Display

-• Column 2: Empty
+• Column 2: Empty.

-• Column 5: Displays the ratio of the current Span's execution time to the total execution time.
+• Column 5: Displays the ratio of the current span's execution time to the total execution time.

-Interaction Explanation
+Interaction Instructions

-Service Call Relationship Diagram
+Service Call Relationship Map

 Display Explanation